MITRE ATT&CK Training Course

 - Configure alert settings in Microsoft Defender for Endpoint

-- Explain how the threat landscape is evolving
+- Explain the evolving threat landscape

 - Conduct advanced hunting in Microsoft 365 Defender